 - Prior to the 1950s, wool and cotton were the primary materials used in rugs.
-In the mid-50s synthetic materials such as, nylon, polyester, rayon, and acrylics began to be introduced.
+In the mid-50s synthetic materials such as nylon, polyester, polypropylene, and viscose began to be introduced.

 - Many manufacturers pair up with guest designers for exclusive collections, like Barclay Butera, Martha Stewart, and Isaac Mizrahi.

-- The phase “to sweep something under the rug” originated in 1963.
+- The phrase “to sweep something under the rug” originated in 1963.

 - Hand-woven rugs are flat rugs that do not have a pile.
 They are woven on looms out of a variety of materials and often have quite meticulous patterns.
 While one of the oldest types of rugs, it is enjoying a resurgence in contemporary fashion due to the demand for flatweaves and sarouks in layering designs.